JKonTiki/Event-Planning/README.md

 ##Support and contact details

-The Javascript used is quite rudimentary and so probably longer than it needs to be.
+The Java used is quite rudimentary and so probably longer than it needs to be.
 Advice would not go unappreciated, please make contact via the info given on the page.

 ## Specs